MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/aggregation/$facet.md

 ### Example 1: Faceted search on sales and promotions

 The example uses the `$facet` stage to perform simultaneous analyses on sales and promotions, for specified product categories.
 The `salesAnalysis` pipeline unwinds the `salesByCategory`, filters for certain categories, and groups them to sum `totalSales`.
-The promotion analysis pipeline unwinds promotional events and their discounts, filters for specific categories like `Laptops`, `Smartphones` etc, and groups them to calculate the average discount percentage.
+The promotion analysis pipeline unwinds promotional events and their discounts, filters for specific categories like `Laptops`, `Smartphones` etc., and groups them to calculate the average discount percentage.
 The input documents from `stores` collection are fetched from the database only once, at the beginning of this operation.

 ```javascript
 db.stores.aggregate([